 Definition of Limits and Their Role in Calculus

-Limits is very important because it tells you how a function behaves.
-By understanding the concept of limits any student can analyze the changes in functions.
+Limits are very important because they describe how a function behaves as it approaches a specific point.
+By understanding the concept of limits, any student can analyze the changes in functions and their rates of change.

 In calculus, a limit describes the value that a function approaches as the input gets closer to a specific number.